10 Poems by Anne Sexton, Confessional Poet

 Anne Sexton (1928 – 1974) proclaimed that she was “the only confessional poet” some time before committing suicide at the age of forty-five.
 Her good friend Sylvia Plath, whose poetry stands squarely in the realm of the confessional movement, might have taken issue with that.
 But it’s undoubtedly true that from the time she started writing poetry as a way to recover from a mental breakdown, her writing and her inner life were joined.

 From that synergy emerged a period of wild creativity that resulted in more than a dozen collections and a Pulitzer Prize.
-Here’s a sampling of 10 poems by Anne Sexton, a woman who was as complex and talented an artist and woman as they come.
+Here’s a sampling of 10 poems by Anne Sexton, as complex and talented an artist as they come.

 45 Mercy Street